emissary-ingress/emissary/reference/services/auth-service.md

 - `allowed_headers` (optional) gives an array of headers that will be incorporated into the upstream request if the auth service supplies them.

 You may use multiple `AuthService` manifests to round-robin authentication requests among multiple services. **Note well that all services must use the same `path_prefix` and `allowed_headers`;** if you try to have different values, you'll see an error in the diagnostics service, telling you which value is being used.

+### Using the AuthService API

+By design, the AuthService interface is highly flexible.
+The authentication service is the first external service invoked on an incoming request (e.g., it runs before the rate limit filter).
+Because the logic of authentication is encapsulated in an external service, you can use this to support a wide variety of use cases.
+For example:

+* Supporting traditional SSO authentication protocols, e.g., OAuth, OpenID Connect, etc.
+* Support HTTP basic authentication (sample implementation available at:  https://github.com/datawire/ambassador-auth-httpbasic)
+* Only authenticating requests that are under a rate limit, and rejecting authentication requests above the rate limit
+* Authenticating specific services (URLs), and not others

 ### AuthService and TLS